 : apperenticeships and technical education

-The Engineering and Building Services Skills Authority (EBSSA) welcomed the recommendations of the House of Lords Industry and Regulators Select Committee on their inquiry of Future Skills which includes Government to explore greater financial incentives for employers to invest in training, ahead of the Financial Statement this week.
+The Engineering and Building Services Skills Alliance (EBSSA) welcomed the recommendations of the House of Lords Industry and Regulators Select Committee on their inquiry of Future Skills which includes Government to explore greater financial incentives for employers to invest in training, ahead of the Financial Statement this week.
 The Committee noted with the concern the downward trend of employer investment and wrote with their concerns to the Minister for Skills, Baroness Smith of Malvern.

 EBSSA’s written evidence to the Committee highlighted these issues and also the hope that the development of Skills England will bring better coordination and collaboration amongst employers and providers to help SMEs navigate through the skills system.
 We agree with the Committee’s call for a national skills strategy with improved delivery and engagement at local level.